maximilianh/crisporWebsite/manual/manual.md

 * Can I score my existing single guides with CRISPOR ?

 Of course, just paste the target sequence, i.e. the guide + the PAM sequence, into the sequence input box.

-* Can you add my genome? {#addgenome}

-Yes, please send us the UCSC genome name or the Ensembl taxon ID or the NCBI RefSeq Assembly ID, which starts with GCF_ or GCA_.
-GCF_ genomes come with gene models, for exon filtering, GCA_ accessions do not, so when in doubt, prefer GCF_ genomes.
-You can find these numbers by searching [NCBI Assembly](https://www.ncbi.nlm.nih.gov/assembly) for your genome of interest.
-We can exceptionally also add individual FASTA and GFF files, which you can send by URL or as a Dropbox link.
-We have received more than 150 genomes from users by email until now, mostly using NCBI RefSeq genome accessions.

 * Can you add my genome and not share it?